5saad/22AprEnable1_BookReviews/README.md

 ### Installing and Deployment

-A step by step to get a application running running
+A step by step to get the application running

 Steps:

 ```
-1) Fork this repository
-2) pull it to your local machine.
-3)
-4)
-5)
+1) Open target folder, git bash here
+2) Enter "java -jar BookReviews-0.1.0-SNAPSHOT.jar" into the terminal
+3) The applictaion should be running now
+4) now go to src/main/respources/static/front-end and open index.html
+5) This will open in your browser and the application is ready to use
 ```

 To use the application:

 ```
+Enter the required inputs to create,read update and delete books and reviews.
 ```

 ## Running the tests